-It was a wonderful July afternoon in New York City — sunny with a cool breeze — the kind you hope for when you’re wandering up and down Madison and Fifth Avenues.
+It was a wonderful July afternoon in New York City — sunny with a cool breeze — the kind you hope for when you’re wandering up and down Madison and Fifth Ave.
 It was a whirlwind tour for our President, Lyn Falk, who in a few hours (and 12,345 steps) snapped 135 pictures.
 When it came to seeing the latest trends in storefront designs, signage, and window displays, the city didn’t disappoint.
 Of course, video screens with active motion pictures and graphics were the norm in over 50 percent of the major stores.
 The second most common theme was the use of fun, bright vinyl graphics, incorporated onto or inside the windows.
 And as usual, color, shape, repetition, movement and contrast were the elements and principles of design at work, grabbing our attention!
 Bring beer and popcorn and you can see the entire slideshow of photos, but until then, here are a few of Lyn’s favorite finds:

 This iconic sculpture by artist Billie Archilleos in Coach was made out of leather purses.

 Gucci played with patterns in their window display.

 This oversized phone made a statement in Hermes’ whimsical display.